Police headquarters falls to Taliban in southern Afghanistan

 Niazi said she believed the Taliban attack killed and wounded security force members, but she had no casualty breakdown.
 Another suicide car bombing targeted the provincial prison, but the government still held it, she said.
 The Taliban’s other advances have seen the militants free hundreds of its members over the last week, bolstering their ranks while seizing American-supplied weapons and vehicles.

-Niazi criticized ongoing airstrikes targeted the area, saying civilians likely had been wounded and killed.
+Niazi criticized ongoing airstrikes targeting the area, saying civilians likely had been wounded and killed.

 “The Taliban used civilian houses to protect themselves, and the government, without paying any attention to civilians, carried out airstrikes,” she said.